 Although there is no cure for chronic hepatitis, there is a variety of medication available to manage the symptoms.
-Bridge Clinic offers vaccinations for hepatitis B, which can reduce the risk of getting chronic hepatitis.
+Bridge Clinic ,through its partner Medicentre, offers vaccinations for hepatitis, which can reduce the risk of getting chronic hepatitis.

 DON’T MISS IMPORTANT AND RELEVANT HEALTH-RELATED UPDATES

 Sign up to receive our monthly mailers.

 If you have any questions, or if you want to book an appointment, please don’t hesitate to get in touch: